m8/OPENTAC/README.md

 ### 3D Printing
 First of all we should print all of the parts from 3D printer.
 In first try we used model from [*DesignCell*](https://www.thingiverse.com/thing:2038205).
 But we changed the model to sit appropriate the cover.
 You can find all 3D designs in the folder.
+I also add the 3D parts to [Thingiverse](https://www.thingiverse.com/musas/designs) that you can download easily.
 We use [Craftware](https://craftunique.com/craftware/) as a slicer.
 After slice the models with these adjusments;

 - [x] 0.3mm **Layer Height**
 - [x] 50 mm/s **Draw Speed**